Halton Healthcare

 Halton Healthcare (Halton Healthcare Services Corporation) is a regional healthcare organization located in the Greater Toronto Area.
-It is composed of three community hospitals in Ontario, Canada.
+It is composed of three community hospitals and multiple community care sites in Ontario, Canada.
 It serves the communities of Milton, Oakville, and Halton Hills.

-The three hospitals serves a community of over 350,000 people.
-As at 2017/18, Halton Healthcare has 4,022 staff, 1,750 volunteers and 350 physicians.
-It falls within the boundaries of the Mississauga-Halton Local Health Integration Network.
+In 2023, Melissa Farrell was appointed as President and CEO of Halton Healthcare.

+Halton Healthcare is the first regional hospital to offer renal (kidney) cryoablation, a minimally invasive procedure that targets kidney tumors with precision while minimizing recovery time.